algorithmiaio/langpacks/langpack_guide.md

 }
 ```

-If an error is encountered, the error message and [optional] stacktrace should be written to the `algoout` pipe as compact JSON in the following format:
+If an error is encountered, the error message, [optional] stacktrace and error_type should be written to the `algoout` pipe as compact JSON in the following format:

 ```
 {
-    "message": "The algorithm exploded like the TARDIS", "stacktrace": "VanGoughException occurred in /algo/src/ExplodingTardis.py:1890\n\tin /algo/src/PandoricaOpens.py:512" }
+    "message": "The algorithm exploded like the TARDIS", "stacktrace": "VanGoughException occurred in /algo/src/ExplodingTardis.py:1890\n\tin /algo/src/PandoricaOpens.py:512",
+    "error_type": "VanGoughException"
+}
 ```